-I was born in Innsbruck, Austria.
-I graduated from the Federal Higher Technical Institute for Educating and Experimenting for Chemistry (Vienna) in computational chemistry in 2006 and was awarded an Austrian “Ingenieur” degree in 2011.
-After studying two degrees at the Vienna University of Technology (TU Wien) in parallel, I was awarded a BSc in electrical, electronics and communications engineering by the Faculty of Electrical Engineering in 2012 and a BSc in computer engineering by the Faculty of Informatics in 2011.
-While studying and after graduating, I was working as a designer/developer of electronic devices, software for embedded systems and desktop applications.
-Furthermore, I was founding member and chief developer at SZ Informationstechnik, where I was the lead developer of the automatic announcement software used in subways and public transport across Vienna (operated by the Wiener Linien).
+I graduated from the Federal Higher Technical Institute for Educating and Experimenting for Chemistry (Vienna) in chemistry in 2006 and was awarded an Austrian “Ingenieur” degree in 2011.
+After studying two degrees at the Vienna University of Technology (TU Wien) in parallel, I was awarded a BSc in electrical, electronics and communications engineering by the Faculty of Electrical Engineering in 2011 and a BSc in computer engineering by the Faculty of Informatics in 2012.
+After researching at the University of Sheffield, UK, I was awarded a PhD in robotics/operating systems.
+I am particularly proud that I've been one of the few recipients of DOC-Fellowship of the Austrian Academy of Sciences.

 Throughout and between my studies, I have been working as a designer/developer of electronic devices, software for embedded systems, and desktop applications.
 In addition, I was a founding member and chief developer at SZ Informationstechnik, where I developed an automatic announcement software used on public transport (operated by the Wiener Linien) all across Vienna.